lanceman2/quickstream/README.md

 function, just sugar.

-Writers of built-in (libquickstream.so) blocks require more dynamic memory allocations in the block code, as apposed to having the linker loader do the memory allocating and mappings as it loads a DSO block (nothing to do with whither it's C or C++).
+Writers of built-in (libquickstream.so) blocks require more dynamic memory allocations in the block code, as opposed to having the linker loader do the memory allocating and mappings as it loads a DSO block (nothing to do with whither it's C or C++).